jraillard/parkndeploy/doc/step4_further_improvements.md

 ## New functionnalities

-:star: Trigger the pipeline using GitHub tag
+:star: Trigger the deployment pipeline using git tag

 &rarr; In Git, a tag is a way to mark our source code and associate a version on it.

+:bulb: You can restrict the tag to follow the semantic versionning : `MAJOR.MINOR.PATCH` , where MAJOR, MINOR and PATCH are a digit from 0 to 9.

 :star::star: Create a CI Pipeline specific for Merge Requests